stylify/web/content/docs/nuxt-module/index.md

 ---

-Nuxt module provides seamless Stylify integration into the Nuxt.js v2+ < v3.
+Nuxt module provides seamless Stylify CSS integration into the Nuxt.js v2+ < v3.

 <note>
 	<strong>@stylify/nuxt-module</strong> can be used only in Nuxt v2.
 For Nuxt v3 and above checkout <nuxt-link to="/docs/nuxt">@stylify/nuxt</nuxt-link>.